Turquoise Gems - Beautiful Blue Cabochon Turquoise Gemstones - Full Range Sizes & Shapes

 Turquoise in Grade AAA in Oval Cut

-This Natural Turquoise Gemstone in the AA Grade, Displays a Distinguished Bright Light Blue Color, With a Good Cut, Good Polish and No Matrix.
+This Natural Turquoise Gemstone in the AAA Grade, Displays a Distinguished Bright Light Blue Color, With a Good Cut, Good Polish and No Matrix.
 This Turquoise Gemstone Has Been Treated With A Porous Gemstone Colorless Agent to Improve Durability and Appearance.

 NOTE: Be sure to select the RIGHT gemstone/diamond size by millimeter only.
 Selecting your gemstone/diamond by carat weight is NOT ACCURATE and will most likely be the wrong size.
 The best way to select the right size gemstone/diamond is to use our size chart image or consult with a local jeweler to measure your setting or gemstone.